 The cannabis industry is in full swing.
-There are many kinds of products that contain cannabinoids, such as drinks with CBD, gummies or even soaps and shampoos.
+There are many kinds of products that contain cannabinoids, such as drinks with CBD, gummies, or even soaps and shampoos.
 However, we have recently seen a boom in the consumption and inclusion of terpenes in a wide variety of products.
-Perhaps you wonder what terpenes are?
-Well, basically the terpenes are the organic compounds present in a wide variety of plants especially in conifers.
-Terpenes have a strong odor and they are produced by plants to chase away herbivores.
-Terpenes are commonly found in conifer resins and they are used as fragrances in perfumery.
+Perhaps you wonder what terpenes are.
+Well, basically, terpenes are the organic compounds present in a wide variety of plants, especially in conifers.
+Terpenes have a strong odor, and they are produced by plants to chase away herbivores.
+Terpenes are commonly found in conifer resins and are used as fragrances in perfumery.
 If we make a list of cannabis terpenes, then we can identify at least 100 of them that have been found in cannabis plants.

 For years, the use of scents and aromas was mainly used in aromatherapy, which is defined as a pseudo-science by the scientific community.
 This is mainly because we haven’t scientifically proved their effects.
 In aromatherapy, essential oils are used to improve psychological and physical well-being.

 What are cannabis terpenes?

 There are more than 20,000 different terpenes, and at least 100 terpenes have been identified in cannabis.
 Terpenes give cannabis its characteristic scent.
 However, not all cannabis strains smell the same way or have the same terpenes.
 That’s why the smell varies greatly from one strain to the next.

 The terpenes present in cannabis aren’t found exclusively in cannabis.
 For instance, myrcene, which is one of the most common cannabis terpenes, is also found in fruits such as mangoes, bays or hops.